bitquery/graphql-docs/docs/Examples/Solana/transfers.md

 This query retrieves all incoming transfers of a specific token (e.g., USDT) to a given Solana wallet on a particular date.
 It includes sender and receiver details, transaction signatures, block data, and transfer amounts in USD — useful for visualizing wallet inflows using a Bubble Map.

+You can check out this [guide on how to build Solana BubbleMaps using Bitquery](https://bitquery.io/blog/solana-bubblemaps-bitquery-zero-rpc).

 [Run query](https://ide.bitquery.io/map-query-working_1)

 ```